-All construction superintendents and project managers receive the OSHA 30 Hour training and an annual 8-hour refresher course on various safety topics and company policies and procedures.
+All construction superintendents and project managers receive the OSHA 30 hour training and an annual eight hour refresher course on various safety topics and company policies.
 The Safety Department also conducts frequent safety meetings on each of our projects addressing site specific issues.
 Certification programs include Qualified Forklift Operator, Flagger Certification, Excavation Competent Person, Qualified Signal Person, Qualified Rigger, First Aid / CPR, and Fall Prevention & Protection Competent Person & Equipment Inspection training.

 The belief in protecting employees also extends to subcontractors through training sessions on Millstone Weber policies and procedures.
-Subcontractors are thoroughly evaluated, continuously monitored for safe practices, and carefully reviewed prior to signing contracts.
+Subcontractors are thoroughly evaluated, continuously monitored for safe practices, and carefully reviewed prior to establishing new contracts.

 Jobsite superintendents perform daily inspections in addition to their monthly comprehensive documented inspection.
-Also, safety department personnel conduct regular “Walkthroughs” on all jobsites.
+Safety department personnel conduct regular “Walkthroughs” on all job sites.